-Once monitoring requirements have been completely fulfilled, you are no longer required to report monitoring results using NetDMR.
-If you have only partially fulfilled your benchmark monitoring and/or impaired waters monitoring requirements (e.g., your four quarterly average is below the benchmark for some, but not all, parameters; you did not detect some, but not all, impairment pollutants), you must continue to use NetDMR to report your results, but you must report a "no data" or "NODI" code for any monitoring parameters that have been fulfilled.

-If you have received a waiver per Part 7.1, paper reporting forms must be submitted by the same deadline.

-See Part 9 for specific reporting requirements applicable to individual states or tribes.

-For benchmark monitoring, note that you are required to submit sampling results to EPA no later than 30 days after receiving your complete laboratory results for all monitored outfalls for each quarter that you are required to collect benchmark samples, per Part 6.2.1.2.
-If you collect samples during multiple storm events in a single quarter (e.g., due to adverse weather conditions, climates with irregular stormwater runoff, or areas subject to snow), you are required to submit all sampling results for each storm event to EPA within 30 days of receiving all laboratory results for the event.
-Or, for any of your monitored outfalls that did not have a discharge within the reporting period, using NetDMR you must report using a "no data" or "NODI" code for that outfall no later than 30 days after the end of the reporting period.
+- 7.3.1.8 A numeric effluent limitation guideline exceedance is back in compliance. - 7.3.2 When You Can Discontinue Submission of Monitoring Data.
+Once you have completely fulfilled applicable monitoring requirements, you are no longer required to report monitoring results using Net-DMR.
+If you have only partially fulfilled your benchmark monitoring and/or impaired waters monitoring requirements (e.g., your four quarterly average is below the benchmark for some, but not all, parameters; you did not detect some, but not all, impairment pollutants), you must continue to report your results in Net-DMR for the remaining monitoring requirements.
+If the EPA Regional Office grants you a waiver per Part 7.1, you must submit paper reporting forms by the same deadline. - 7.3.3 State or Tribal Required Monitoring Data.
+See Part 9 for specific reporting requirements applicable to individual states or tribes. - 7.3.4 Submission Deadline for Indicator and Benchmark Monitoring Data.
+For both indicator and benchmark monitoring, you are required to submit sampling results to EPA no later than 30 days after receiving your complete laboratory results for all monitored discharge points for each monitoring period that you are required to collect samples, per Part 4.2.1. and Part 4.2.2.
+If you collect samples during multiple storm events in a single quarter (e.g., due to adverse weather conditions, climates with irregular stormwater discharges, or areas subject to snow), you are required to submit all sampling results for each storm event to EPA within 30 days of receiving all laboratory results for the event.
+Or, for any of your monitored discharge points that did not have a discharge within the reporting period, using Net-DMR, you must report that no discharges occurred for that discharge point no later than 30 days after the end of the reporting period.

-7.5 Annual Report.
+7.4 Annual Report

-You must submit an Annual Report to EPA electronically, per Part 7.2, by January 30th for each year of permit coverage containing information generated from the past calendar year.
-You must include the following information:
+You must submit an Annual Report to EPA via NeT-MSGP, per Part 7.2, by January 30th for each year of permit coverage containing information generated from the past calendar year.
+You must include the following information in the Annual Report:

-- A summary of your past year's routine facility inspection documentation required (Part 3.1.2).
-In addition, if you are an operator of an airport facility (Sector S) that is subject to the airport effluent limitations guidelines, and are complying with the Part 8.S.8.1 effluent limitation through the use of non-ureacontaining deicers, provide a statement certifying that you do not use pavement deicers containing urea.
-(Note: Operators of airport facilities that are complying with Part 8.S.8.1 by meeting the numeric effluent limitation for ammonia do not need to include this statement.) - A summary of your past year's quarterly visual assessment documentation (see Part 3.2.2 of the permit); - For any four-sample (minimum) average benchmark monitoring exceedance, if after reviewing the selection, design, installation, and implementation of your control measures and considering whether any modifications are necessary to meet the effluent limits in the permit, you determine that no further pollutant reductions are technologically available and economically practicable and achievable in light of best industry practice, your rationale for why you believe no further reductions are achievable (see Part 6.2.1.2 of the permit); and - A summary of your past year's corrective action documentation (see Part 4.4).
-If corrective action is not yet completed at the time of submission of your annual report, you must describe the status of any outstanding corrective action(s).
+- 7.4.1 A summary of your past year's routine facility inspection documentation required (Part 3.1.6).
+In addition, if you are an operator of an airport facility (Sector S) that is subject to the airport effluent limitations guidelines and are complying with the Part 8.S.8.1 effluent limitation through the use of non-urea-containing deicers, provide a statement certifying that you do not use pavement deicers containing urea.
+(Note: Operators of airport facilities that are complying with Part 8.S.8.1 by meeting the numeric effluent limitation for ammonia do not need to include this statement.) - 7.4.2 A summary of your past year's visual assessment documentation (see Part 3.2.3); - 7.4.3 A summary of your past year's corrective action and any required AIM documentation (see Part 5.3).
+If you have not completed required corrective action or AIM responses at the time you submit your annual report, you must describe the status of any outstanding corrective action(s) or AIM responses.
 Also describe any incidents of noncompliance in the past year or currently ongoing, or if none, provide a statement that you are in compliance with the permit.